precice/tutorials/flow-over-heated-plate-nearest-projection/README.md

 ### Notes on 2D Cases

-from a preCICE point of view, the simulation here is in 3D as opposed to the original case.
-This leads to the fact that the out-of-plane thickness of the domain is reduced clearly and it is recommended.
-Otherwise your face centers have a quite large distance to the face nodes, which might trigger a preCICE warning.
-In that case, preCICE may filter out one of the meshes, especially in parallel simulations.
+From the preCICE point of view, the simulation here is in 3D, as opposed to the original 2D case, as is often the case with 3D solvers (such as OpenFOAM).
+In such cases, we recommend keeping the out-of-plane thickness of the domain small and comparable to the in-plane cell size.
+Otherwise, the face centers will have a large distance to the face nodes, which might trigger a preCICE warning and preCICE may even filter out one of the meshes, especially in parallel simulations.

 ## Post-processing